Football beat Ohio University 20-3 on Saturday, September 6, 2014, in Lexington's Commonwealth Stadium.

-D .J.
-Eliot, who played a key role in the dramatic defensive turnaround at Florida State under Mark Stoops, joined Stoops' Kentucky staff as defensive coordinator and linebackers coach.
+D.J.
+Eliot, who played a key role in the dramatic defensive turnaround at Florida State under Mark Stoops, is in his second season as defensive coordinator and linebackers coach at Kentucky.

-Eliot coached defensive ends the last three seasons at Florida State.
-In 2012, he helped lead FSU to one of the best defensive campaigns in school history en route to a 12-2 record, the championship of the Atlantic Coast Conference and a victory in the 2013 Orange Bowl.
+Eliot helped Stoops orchestrate a magnificent revival of the defense at Florida State, where Eliot coached defensive ends from 2010-12.
+In 2012, he helped lead FSU to one of the best defensive campaigns in school history en route to a 12-2 record, the championship of the Atlantic Coast Conference and a 2013 Orange Bowl victory.

 The year before Eliot and Stoops arrived in Tallahassee, the Seminoles ranked 108th in total defense and rushing defense.
-But in 2012, FSU ranked second nationally in total defense (254.1 yards per game) and sixth in scoring defense (14.7 points per game).
+But in 2012, FSU ranked first nationally in fewest yards per play (3.86), second in total defense (254.1 yards per game) and sixth in scoring defense (14.7 points per game).
 FSU also allowed only 3.86 yards per play, leading the nation in that category.
 In each of Eliot's first two years on the job, FSU ranked among the nation's top 10 teams in sacks and the top 25 in tackles for loss.
 Eliot's players also had outstanding individual achievements.

-Bjoern Werner had 13 sacks last season, leading the ACC and tying for third nationally in total sacks.
+Bjoern Werner had 13 sacks in 2012, leading the ACC and tying for third nationally in total sacks.
 He was first-team All-America and the ACC Defensive Player of the Year.
 He was a first-round pick in the 2013 NFL Draft.

 Brandon Jenkins earned All-ACC honors in 2010 and `11 before sustaining a season-ending injury in the 2012 season opener.
 Despite not playing the remainder of the year, he was still a fifth-round selection in the NFL Draft.